-Courses such as CED6322: Models of Relating Christianity and Counseling, CED7362: Integrative Theology for Counseling, and the various clinical theology courses are designed to assist the student in the integration of psychology and Christian theology.
+Courses such as CED6233: Relating Faith and Spirituality in Counseling, CED7362: Integrative Theology for Counseling, and the various clinical theology courses are designed to assist the student in the integration of psychology and Christian theology.
 Christian faith is viewed as the primary source to identify and enlighten a healthy psychology.
 The skills of integration are seen as fundamental to the other areas of the program.
 A growing awareness and intent toward a healthy personal spiritual formation is expected of each graduate.